k2view-academy/K2View-Academy/articles/33_data_catalog/01_data_catalog_overview.md

 ### Data Catalog Components

-The Data Catalog introduces a list of data entities with relations between them.
-The data entities are Project, Interface, Schema, Table, Column, etc.
+The Data Catalog introduces a list of data entities and the relationships between them.
+These data entities include Project, Interface, Schema, Table and Column.

-The data relations indicate the connections between the data entities that determine their hierarchy.
+The data relationships indicate the connections between the data entities and determine their hierarchy.
 For example:

 * *{Interface} CONTAINED in a {Project}*
 * *{Schema} CONTAINED in a {Project}*